mstuyts/Delicious2MySQL/README.md

 # Delicious2MySQL
-A script to backup all your Delicious links to a MySQL database.
+A PHP script to backup all your Delicious.com links to a MySQL database.

 To install this script:
 * Copy all files from this repository to your webserver.